-As with other extraterritorially-applied criminal laws, see 15 U.S.C. § 78dd (the FCPA); 18 U.S.C. § 1956(f) (money laundering), FEPA contains a jurisdictional provision limiting its scope to defendants engaging in conduct within or affecting interstate commerce.
+As with other extraterritorially-applied criminal laws, see 15 U.S.C. § 78dd (the FCPA); 18 U.S.C. § 1956(f) (money laundering), FEPA contains a jurisdictional provision limiting its scope to defendants engaging in conduct against specific U.S. persons or entities, or that takes place within the United States.
 Without it, the scope of the potential application of FEPA may have invited challenges on Fifth Amendment grounds that could be more persuasive to courts than those asserted by defendants facing criminal charges thus far.
 Yet the express inclusion of this provision ensures that FEPA will not test the relationship between the nexus requirement that some courts have acknowledged is required by the Fifth Amendment and Congress's authority to legislate under the Interstate Commerce Clause.